3lioo/3lioo.github.io/_posts/2024-1-17-phising-case.md

 ![](/assets/images/phishing_case/inthtml2.png)

-The decoded URL is hxxps://lslamic-relief[.]org/Irworldwide/oba[.]php which is down in the time of writing this post.
+The decoded URL is hxxps://lslamic-relief[.]org/Irworldwide/oba[.]php which is down at the time of writing this post.

 ### Image of interest

-While trying to search for any other clues in the generated html file I came across this weird PNG link for the background image
+While trying to search for any other clues in the generated HTML file I came across this weird PNG link for the background image

 ![](/assets/images/phishing_case/intimg.png)